BlakeJC94/dotfiles/dot_aider/message_files/replace_diff_with_pr_description.md

-I have given you a git diff.
+I have given you a git diff in PULL_REQUEST.md
-Can you write a pull request description for this change using the template?
+Can you replace the content of this file with a pull request description for this change using the template?
-Replace all the content in the file.
 Please keep it as short and direct as possible.